kassaaaaa/sg-kassandra/docs/sprint-artifacts/tech-spec-epic-2.md

     *   *Mitigation:* Aggressive caching and client-side throttle.
 *   **Assumption:** Epic 4 Notification Service is available or we stub it out for Epic 2.
     *   *Decision:* Stub out via logging if Epic 4 service not ready, but prioritize Epic 4 basic setup if possible.
-*   **Assumption:** "Load Balancing" algorithm details are sufficient in Architecture doc.
 *   **Question:** Do we need to handle "Group Lessons" where multiple strangers book the same slot?
     *   *Answer:* PRD implies individual or private group.
 Multi-student scheduling is complex.
 Assuming 1 Booking = 1 Slot capacity for MVP unless specified otherwise.